JuniperPhoton/PhotonOpenAIKit/README.md

 })
 ```

-## Send Request
+## Send request

 After constructing a `ChatCompletion.Request`, now you can send the request and await for the result.

+### SSE mode
-The code below shows how to use SSE to get the messages.
+The code below shows how to use SSE mode to get the messages.

 ```swift
 let task = Task {